operator-framework/enhancements/enhancements/image-references.md

   pullSpec: quay.io/openshift-release-dev/ocp-v4.0-art-dev@sha256:298d0b496f67a0ec97a37c6e930d76db9ae69ee6838570b0cd0c688f07f53780
 ```

-`operator-sdk bundle create` will use this chain of mapping to perform replacements
+`operator-sdk generate bundle` will use this chain of mapping to perform replacements
 in the manifests before creating a bundle image layer.
 The layer creation will also
 be shared logic with `oc adm release new` in order to allow both processes to build
 image layers without requiring the use of a containe runtime, other build system, any
-elevated permissions, privleges, capacities or SELinux roles.
+elevated permissions, privileges, capacities or SELinux roles.
 As the output image
 layer in both cases is `FROM scratch` and simply contains manifest data, this build
 process is simple and producing the layer by creating the underlying tar bundle does
 not come with risks.